 - The (unicast) SMF interacts with the multicast SMF to establish a DL transmission path for a certain UE.
 In the other words, besides the shared N3 tunnel or M1-N3 tunnel, there is another UE specific DL data transmission path (i.e., from the multicast anchor UPF to PSA UPF of the unicast PDU session, and from the PSA UPF of the unicast PDU session to the RAN) to be established during PDU Session modification procedure for a certain UE.
 That path can be also established later when the UE switch to the RAN does not support multicast transmission.

+2.3 N1N2 Message transfer from SMF to AMF

+Below step 6 of the multicast flow setup procedure in clause 6.3.2.1 there is an EN indicating whether the existing N1N2 message transfer service operation can be reused or not for establishing/modifying QoS flows in MBS sessions.
+In our understanding the existing N1N2 message transfer service operation can be easily extended to support the handling of multicast QoS flows.
+We therefore propose to delete that part of the EN.

 3. Text Proposal

 It is proposed to capture the following changes vs. TR 23.757.